Memory works like breathing and blinking. Here’s why:

 People tend to think that long term memories take time to form.

 Either way, the direct answer to how memories form is neurochemical.
 It is literally the collaboration of existing brain structures working together to “connect” in order to facilitate retention and recollection of multiple details.

-You can even see the process take place with your own eyes as neurons find one another and connect:
+You can even see the process take place with your own eyes as neurons and synapses find one another and connect:

 As memories connect, myelin wraps around the connections.
 The strength of any given memory appears related to the robustness of the connection itself, the strength of the myelin sheath and the length of the dendritic spines on the neurons.